alien-sunset/colorbot/README.md

 7) Take the hex codes, translate THOSE into RGB, then check against black or white for contrast values in order to make the identifying overlay text easily visible on the palette image. - this is kinda convoluted considering I already had the HSL and probably could have done it from there, but I was feeling really lazy at this point and pretty much just stole the code outright from another color palette generator on the Perchance website where I was originally building this bot. (https://perchance.org/pixel-art-palettes – it's pretty cool too, check it out)

+{edit} 7 1/2) added a fwe extra scripts so I can now add color names!  i had origionally planned this way back at the beginnign, but was unaware of the amazing color names list, and didn't thing there would be ebough variety of names to work with some palettes, especialy the monocromatic ones. but the colong names list has ALL THE NAMES!  thank you so much to Stefan for bringing it to my attention.

 8) Now it's just presentation, on the generator web site I made two tables to display the colors in both horizontal and vertical orientations with the hex code displayed over each color.
 A button to refresh the page to make a new palette, and two more buttons to convert the tables into images via Dom-to-Image so people can download the palettes if they want to save them.
 Spiffy.

 you can see the [completed generator website here](https://alien-sunset.neocities.org/colorbot)